RMDarth/Chewman-Vulkan/README.md

 SVE is a small game graphics engine, developed with the game.
-It is used for Vulkan initialization and processing, and some common game features - scene management, resources loader, materials, lights, particles and shaders management etc. Design of the engine is somewhat similar to other engines like Ogre or Irrlicht, but it's still pretty simple compared to those big engines.
-SVE will probably move to a separate repository after the game is finished.
+It is used for Vulkan initialization and processing, and some common game features - scene management, resources loader, materials, lights, particles and shaders management etc. SVE will probably move to a separate repository after the game is finished.

 #### Main features of the game (and SVE):
 -   Vulkan rendering
 -   Animation from loaded 3D assets